-Pelosi announces a select committee will investigate the Jan.
+Pelosi announces a select committee will investigate Jan.
 6 attack on the Capitol by a pro-Trump mob

 The events of the day resulted in five deaths, and nearly 140 officers were assaulted during the attack, as they faced rioters armed with ax handles, bats, metal batons, wooden poles, hockey sticks and other weapons, authorities said.

 On Wednesday, a 49-year-old Indiana woman became the first person sentenced in the Jan.
 6 riot.
-Anna Morgan-Lloyd pleaded guilty to a misdemeanor count of demonstrating inside the Capitol; she was sentenced to three years of probation and must also perform 40 hours of community service and pay $500 in restitution.
+Anna Morgan-Lloyd pleaded guilty to a misdemeanor count of demonstrating inside the Capitol; she was sentenced to three years of probation and must perform 40 hours of community service and pay $500 in restitution.

 In recent weeks, a smattering of House and Senate panels have been looking into the events of Jan.
 6, holding public hearings with law enforcement and military officials and, in one case, even publishing a comprehensive report examining why authorities were unable to control the pro-Trump crowd.